ian-hunter-github/api-gen-ts/bin/gitFlowManual.md

 ## 📁 Available Scripts

 ### 1. `start-feature.sh <feature-name>`
 Creates and checks out a new feature branch from `main`.
+If you are currently on another branch, it will:
+- Stash any uncommitted changes
+- Switch to `main` and pull the latest changes
+- Create and check out the new feature branch from updated `main`
+- Reapply your stashed changes (if any)

 **Example:**
 ```bash